To install the Veeam Availability Console Server component:

 If you are installing Veeam Availability Console on a VM, use built-in tools of the virtualization management software to mount the installation image to the VM.

 - Run the Setup.exe file from the image to launch the setup splash screen.

 - On the splash screen, click the Install tile to launch the Veeam Availability Console Setup wizard.

 The installer will verify what version of .NET Framework is currently present on the machine.
 If the required version is not found, the installer will prompt to automatically install .NET Framework that is included with the Veeam Availability Console installer.
 After installing .NET Framework, you might need to reboot the machine, and then continue with installation.

-- At the License Agreement step of the wizard, read and accept the license agreement.
+- At the License Agreement step of the wizard, read and accept the Veeam license agreement and 3rd party components license agreement.

-If you choose not to accept the license agreement terms, you will not be able to continue the installation.
+If you do not accept the license agreement terms, you will not be able to continue the installation.